National Cartoonists Society: Billy DeBeck Memorial Award

 The earliest NCS award was the Billy DeBeck Memorial Award, also known as "the Barney" from the character in Billy DeBeck's popular comic strip Barney Google and Snuffy Smith.
 After DeBeck died on Veteran's Day, 1942, Mary DeBeck remarried (as Mary Bergman) and created the DeBeck Award in 1946.
 She also made the annual presentation of engraved silver cigarette cases (with DeBeck's characters etched on the cover) to the eight winners spanning the years 1946 to 1953.

-Mary Bergman died February 14, 1953, aboard a National Airlines DC-6 which went down in the Gulf of Mexico during a thunderstorm on a flight from Tampa to New Orleans.
-In 1954, following her death, the DeBeck Award was renamed the Reuben Award, also known "the Reuben."
+Mary Bergman died February 14, 1953, aboard National Airlines Flight 470 which went down in the Gulf of Mexico during a thunderstorm on a flight from Tampa to New Orleans.
+In 1954, following her death, the DeBeck Award was renamed the Reuben Award, also known "the Reuben".
 When the award name was changed in 1954, all of the prior eight winners were given Reuben statuettes designed by and named after the NCS' first president, Rube Goldberg.
 The Reuben Award was executed in bronze by sculptor and editorial cartoonist Bill Crawford.

 Reuben Award

+The National Cartoonists Society Reuben Award started in 1954, as the Billy DeBeck Memorial Award (the "Barney"), now named after Rube Goldberg.

-The National Cartoonists Society's Reuben Awards weekend is an annual gala event which takes place at a site selected by the President.
+Award weekend is an annual gala event which takes place at a site selected by the President.
 During the formal, black-tie banquet evening, the Reuben Award (determined by secret ballot) is presented to the Outstanding Cartoonist of the Year.
 Cartoonists in various professional divisions are also honored with special plaques for excellence.
 These awards are voted by a combination of the general membership (by secret ballot) and specially-formed juries overseen by various NCS Regional Chapters.
 A cartoonist does not need to be a member of the NCS to receive one of the Society's awards.

 Prior to 1983, the Reuben Awards Dinner was held in New York City, usually at the Plaza Hotel.
 Since then, the event has expanded into a full weekend and is held in a different city each year.
 Recent Reuben locations have included New York City; Boca Raton; San Francisco; Cancún; Kansas City, Missouri; Las Vegas; and Pittsburgh, Pennsylvania in 2013.

 Each year, during the NCS Annual Reuben Awards Weekend, the Society honors the year's outstanding achievements in all walks of the profession.
 Excellence in the fields of newspaper strips, newspaper panels, TV animation, feature animation, newspaper illustration, gag cartoons, book illustration, greeting cards, comic books, magazine feature/magazine illustration and editorial cartoons, is honored in the NCS Division Awards, which are chosen by specially-convened juries at the chapter level.
 An Online Comic Strip Award was added in 2011.

 The recipient of the profession's highest honor, the Reuben Award for Outstanding Cartoonist of the Year, is chosen by a secret ballot of the members.
 As part of the presentations and general frivolity, the NCS has produced videos to initiate the festivities, some of which have been parodies of iconic entertainment.